-WASHINGTON, DC – U.S. Senators Gary Peters (D-MI), Ranking Member of the Senate Homeland Security and Governmental Affairs Committee, and John Hoeven (R-ND) today reintroduced bipartisan legislation to develop and retain highly-skilled cybersecurity professionals in the federal workforce.
+WASHINGTON – U.S. Senator Maggie Hassan (D-NH), a member of the Homeland Security and Governmental Affairs Committee, cosponsored bipartisan legislation to help develop and retain highly-skilled cybersecurity professionals in the federal workforce.
 Agencies across the federal government face growing cyber threats, but struggle to hire and retain qualified cybersecurity employees.
-Senators Ron Johnson (R-WI), Chairman of the Senate Homeland Security and Governmental Affairs Committee, and Maggie Hassan (D-NH) joined Peters and Hoeven as original cosponsors.

 “An obvious way to enhance the federal government’s cybersecurity is by investing in and hiring cybersecurity experts, but federal agencies often can’t compete with the salaries of private companies,” Senator Hassan said.
 “This bipartisan bill will help provide important incentives to attract and retain cyber experts in the federal government and in turn strengthen our national security.”